-Note: The following tuition and fees effective Fall 2016 were approved by the State Board for Community Colleges.
+Note: The following tuition and fees effective Fall 2017 were approved by the State Board for Community Colleges in May 2017.
 Please check the college website at www.es.vccs.edu/admissions-aid/tuition-and-fees for updated tuition and fees.
 Tuition and fee charges are subject to change by the State Board for Community Colleges.